lwanger/cooked_input/docs/tutorial.rst

     validators = [good_flavor_validator, not_in_choices_validator]
     response = get_input(prompt=prompt_str, cleaners=cleaners, validators=validators, default='cherry')

+Cooked_input has a lot more of functionality for getting input of different types (floats, Booelans, Dates, lists, passwords, etc.), as well as lots of validators and cleaners.
+It also has a number of features for getting input from tables (which is nice for working with values in database tables).
 There are a lot of examples in the test directory.

-see TODO.md for list of TODO items